kmschoep-usgs/aqcu-java-to-r/README.md

 This service sits between the AQCU Report Microservices and Repgen.

-It is built as a war to be deployed into a Tomcat container.
+It is built as a jar to be deployed into a Tomcat container.

 Configured functionality includes: